Area of Emphasis in Management

 Students in the IMC Program can apply to complete an Area of Emphasis in Management, while students in the Online Hybrid MBA program can apply to complete an Area of Emphasis in Integrated Marketing Communications.

-five AOEs will be admitted to each AOE program each year via the application below.
+limit of five AOEs will be admitted to each AOE program each year via the

-Students accepted in the AOE programs will be notified of acceptance by program
+application below.
+Students accepted to an AOE program will be notified of

 Please direct any questions or concerns about the IMC/Management AOEs to Chad